PaperSpan/help.paperspan.com/kindle.md

+---
-# 📚 Kindle Integration
+title: Kindle
+nav_order: 8
+---

+Send your saved articles directly to your Kindle device for distraction-free reading.

-## Setup
+## 🔧 Setup

+- Go to Settings → Kindle in the app or website.
-1. Add your Kindle email in PaperSpan settings.
+- Add your Kindle email (e.g., `yourname@kindle.com`).
-2. Whitelist `no-reply@paperspan.com` in your Amazon account.
+- Add `kindle@paperspan.com` to your approved sender list in your Amazon settings.

-## Sending Articles
+## 📤 Sending Articles

+- Use the **Send to Kindle** option in the article menu.
-Tap “Send to Kindle” on any article.
-It will appear in your Kindle Library as a document.
+- Articles will appear on your Kindle shortly.
+- You can choose to send manually or enable automatic sending from settings.